7 Health Benefits of Coconut Water, the Hydrating Beverage to Drink Every Day

 3. It supports healthy skin

-4. Coconut water is good for your heart
+4. It’s good for your heart

-By now you know that coconut water is a great source of potassium.
-That's not only good news in terms of hydration, it also directly benefits the cardiovascular system.
-Scientific evidence links regular potassium consumption with lowered risk for stroke and coronary heart disease.
-Considering that heart disease is the number one cause of death in the U.S., that's a very good reason for drinking coconut water on the reg.
+Past research has linked regular potassium consumption with a lowered risk of stroke and coronary heart disease.
+Considering heart disease is the number one cause of death in the United States, that's a very good reason for drinking coconut water on the reg.

-5. It could help lower cholesterol
+5. It may help lower cholesterol

 Another reason why coconut water is good for cardiovascular health is that it may help keep cholesterol levels in check.
-One scientific study found this to be the case—at least in rats.
+One past study found this to be the case—at least in rats.
 More research needs to be done in order to confirm the connection in human health, but the results are promising.

 6. It contributes to bone health

-7. Drinking coconut water helps prevent chronic inflammation
+7. It helps prevent chronic inflammation

 How much coconut water should I drink?

-Clearly, coconut water makes a great companion to your regular water consumption.
-Like with most things, though, it is absolutely possible to have too much of a good thing.
-Poon points out that coconut water has about 50-60 calories per 8-ounce serving, so chugging it like you would good ol' H20 all day long isn't recommended.
+One such example: Is coconut water hydrating?
+Yes.
+But Poon points out that coconut water has about 50 to 60 calories per 8-ounce serving, so chugging it like you would good ol' H20 all day long isn't recommended.
 It also naturally contains some sugar, and some brands add even more to theirs, making it definitely not equivalent to drinking water.
-Thus, Poon suggests sticking to one to two cups of coconut water per day at most.

 The best coconut water to buy